pawiromitchel/pawiromitchel.com/docs/ai/local-ai-with-ollama.md

  }'
 ```

-## Github Copilot alternative
+### Github Copilot alternative
 There's this VSCode extension that you can configure to use Ollama to become your Github Copilot replacement. https://www.continue.dev/docs/setup/overview

 After installing it you should be seeing a new icon in your sidebar to ask questions related to your code (give it time to index)
 ![image](https://github.com/pawiromitchel/pawiromitchel.com/assets/11035568/7665000a-7fa1-488f-a581-75672b8e780d)

-## ChatGPT UI
+### ChatGPT UI
-You can run your own WebUI https://github.com/open-webui/open-webui that has Retrieval Augmented Generation (RAG) support and more.
+You can run your own [WebUI](https://github.com/open-webui/open-webui) that has Retrieval Augmented Generation (RAG) support and more.

-## SDK's
+### SDK's
-There are SDKs available if you want to integrate the models into your existing apps https://github.com/ollama/ollama/blob/main/README.md#libraries
+There are [SDKs](https://github.com/ollama/ollama/blob/main/README.md#libraries) available if you want to integrate the models into your existing apps

-# Conclusion
+## Conclusion
-It's so easy to run a complex AI model locally nowaways, have a look into https://huggingface.co/ as well.
+It's so easy to run a complex AI model locally nowaways, have a look into [Huggingface](https://huggingface.co/) as well.